sydseter/DevGuide/docs/en/03-requirements/07-skf.md

 #### How to use the SKF for requirements

-There is [a demo version][skfdemo] of SKF that is useful for exploring the multiple perspectives of the SKF.
+The demo version of SKF can be useful for exploring the multiple perspectives of the SKF, access the latest demo from the [main SKF site][skf].

 Follow the documentation on [installing and using][skfdocs] the SKF.